sintefore/TimeStruct.jl/docs/src/contribute.md

 Feature requests can be achieved through two approaches:

 1. create an issue describing the aim of the feature request and
-2. incorporate the feature request through a fork of the repository.
+2. incorporate the feature request through a fork of the repository and open a pull request.

 ### [Create an Issue](@id con-feat_req-issue)